K. B. Ganapathy

-K. B. Ganapathy is an Indian entrepreneur and author.
-He is the Chief Editor of Star of Mysore, an Indian evening daily newspaper in the English language published and widely read in Mysore.
-He is also the editor of Mysooru Mithra, a morning daily newspaper of Mysore and in the Kannada language.
-He has also written a number of books.
+K. B. Ganapathy (1940 – 13 July 2025) was an Indian businessman and author.
+He was the Chief Editor of Star of Mysore, an Indian evening daily newspaper in the English language published and widely read in Mysore.
+He was also the editor of Mysooru Mithra, a morning daily newspaper of Mysore and in the Kannada language.
+He also wrote a number of books.

-Early life
+Background

-He has a bachelor's degree in arts (B.A.) and another bachelor's degree in law (B.L.).
-He also holds a Diploma in Journalism from Bombay (now Mumbai).
+Ganapathy had a bachelor's degree in arts (B.A.) and another bachelor's degree in law (B.L.).
+He also held a Diploma in Journalism from Bombay (now Mumbai).
 Between the years 1961–1965, he worked as an advocate in the Karnataka High Court and Civil Courts, in Bangalore.
 He later worked as a Journalist in 'Free-Press Journal' and 'The Indian Express', as a reporter and then as the sub-editor, in Bombay until 1970.
 In 1970 he became the executive director of an Advertising Firm in Poona and remained as such until 1977.

+Ganapathy died in Mysuru, Karnataka, India on 13 July 2025, at the age of 85.

 Editor

 In 1978 he founded and published two newspapers in Mysore.
-One is in English called the Star of Mysore and the other in Kannada called Mysooru Mithra ("Mysore's Friend").
-He has been the editor and the publisher of both the newspapers ever since.
-He has also been a regular contributor to several newspapers and magazines.
+One was in English called the Star of Mysore and the other in Kannada called Mysooru Mithra ("Mysore's Friend").
+He was the editor and the publisher of both the newspapers ever afterwards.
+He was also a regular contributor to several newspapers and magazines.
 He served as a member of Karnataka Patrika Akademi (Karnataka Newspapers Academy) between the years 1993 and 1995.
 He was awarded the Karnataka Patrika Akademi Award in 2001.
-He is also the vice-president of Mysore District Journalists Association.
+He was also the vice-president of Mysore District Journalists Association.

-Widely travelled, he has been to South-east Asia, the US, Israel, Egypt, England and Australia.
+Widely travelled, he went to South-east Asia, the US, Israel, Egypt, England and Australia.
 For six years he was the vice-president of Cauvery College as well.

 Books

-He has also written and published a number of novels in Kannada and English.
+Ganapathy also wrote and published a number of novels in Kannada and English.
 In 1992, he wrote a novel called Adarshavadi in Kannada.
 The following year (1993) he wrote a travelogue called America – An Area of Light in English.
 The next year (1994) he wrote another novel called The Cross and the Coorgs in English.
 This was later written in Kannada as well.
-He also compiled a book called Abracadabra, which is a collection of his selected columns, in 2003 In 2009, he wrote another book in English called Gandhi's Epistle to Obama.
+He also compiled a book called Abracadabra, which is a collection of his selected columns, in 2003.
+In 2009, he wrote another book in English called Gandhi's Epistle to Obama.